TjoAlex/Cooking-It/README.md

 * It should be fairly easy for the user to find the edit or delete buttons provided on the recipes page.

 Implementation:
-* Once the user has added it's recipe they can either scroll to find it on the recipes page or search for it to then find that their recipes added now have buttons as delete or edit.
+* Once the user has added it's recipe they can either scroll on the recipes page or search for it by ingredient or name to then find that their recipes added now have buttons as delete or edit.
 Made to easily click that either if you clicked edit will take you back to the recipe form or if clicked delete will remove it for you confirmed on top of the page by a message telling the user your recipe has now been deleted.

 <h2 align="center"><img src="#.png"></h2>